genomehubs/goat-ui/static/about.md

 <!--
-Content to display at /about
+Content to display at
+-   /landing
+-   /help/about -> created a file to serve as soft link in the folder /help. removing it seems to break the redirect to /about
 -->
 ::breadcrumbs[About GoaT]